helmuthb/helmuthb.github.io/_posts/2024-11-24-k0s-ingress-part2.md

 ---
 layout: post
-title: "Adding an ingress controller to a k0s cluster"
+title: "Adding an Ingress Controller to a k0s Cluster"
 date: 2024-11-24
 categories: kubernetes cloud
 ---

-# Adding an ingress controller to a k0s cluster
+# Adding an Ingress Controller to a k0s Cluster

 Without an ingress controller, we can't expose our services to the internet.